-Welcome to the Monterey Institute of International Studies’ student-led International Trade Club.
+Welcome to the homepage of the Middlebury Institute of International Studies (formerly Monterey Institute) International Trade Club.

 Who We Are: The International Trade Club (ITC) is comprised of and run by current MIIS graduate students.
 Faculty, administration, and alumni collaboration are at the heart of the Club as well.
 This is not an exclusive club, and students from all disciplines are welcome to join.

 Our Goals: The MIIS International Trade Club seeks to foster communication among students, faculty, and the broader community on a variety of trade-related issues.
 Our goal is to construct a forum to bridge the gap between the academic and professional worlds, particularly in relation to the MIIS community.